redhat-openshift-ecosystem/certification-releases/4.9/ga/hosted-pipeline.md

 * Once a PR has been successfully merged it can not be changed.
 You will need to bump the version of your Operator and open a new PR.
 * The Package name of your Operator, should be used as the directory name you created under `operators`.
 This package name should match the `package` annotation in the `annotations.yaml` file.
 This package name should also match the prefix of the clusterserviceversion.yaml filename.
 * Your pull requests should only modify files in a single Operator version directory.
 Do not attempt to combine updates to multiple versions nor updates across multiple Operators.
+* The version indicator used to name your version directory should match the version indicator used in the title of the pull request.
+* Image tags are not accepted only SHA digest.
+Replace all references to image tags with the corresponding SHA digest.